 I would drill this hole also around 10 mm deep.
 When you have the two screw holes drilled, screw in 2x 3.5x16mm screws one into each hole.
 Now refit the hinges back to the kitchen cabinet.
 Thus installing the new kitchen door to old kitchen unit.

 Now repeat this process for the rest of the kitchen doors please remember to always measure from the top of the kitchen door for both hinge holes.
-You will most probably find that a lot of the measurements are the same when you start to work your way round the kitchen units but always do each replacement door on its own merit in case the measurements differ from door to door as a few mm can mean the replacement door doesn’t fit onto the existing cabinet.
+You will most probably find that a lot of the measurements are the same when you start to work your way around the kitchen units but always do each replacement door on its own merit in case the measurements differ from door to door as a few mm can mean the replacement door doesn’t fit into the existing cabinet.
 The measurement from the side of the door will most probably be the same for every door in the kitchen as all your kitchen cabinets should be made from the same thickness board 15mm or 18mm. making this measurement the same throughout the kitchen.

 4. Fitting Drawer Fronts